 In the San Miguel district of Lima is the not to be missed Larco Museum.
 Here you will see the best example of Peru´s ancient ceramics for many different cultures.
-The museum will give you a great insight into what the different cultures of Peru and the many Pre Columbian cultures before the Incas.
+The museum will give you a great insight into the different cultures of Peru and the many Pre Columbian cultures before the Incas.
 The Museum also has an erotic section that displays all forms of erotic ceramics.
-At the Larco Museum is one of the only museum in the world that you can visit the storeroom, where you will see countless ceramics on display.
+The Larco Museum is one of the only museums in the world that you can visit the storeroom, where you will see countless ceramics on display.
 You need at least a half a day to explore this museum so take the time to do so.

-Lima is a great place to spend a few days at the start of your Peruvian holiday and from here you can take many different forms of transport to other parts of Peru.
+Lima is a great place to spend a few days at the start of your Peruvian holiday and from here you can take many different forms of transportation to other parts of Peru.
 There are daily flights to most parts of Peru.
 Take a flight of an hour to Cusco and start your tour to that region and Machu Picchu.
 In addition, there are flights to the southern city of Arequipa or the north of Peru.

 Not only are there flights to take but also you can take a bus from Lima to almost anywhere in Peru.
 Interprovincial buses leave Lima daily, there are first-class services or regular buses to almost anywhere you wish to go.

 Any time of year is a great time to visit Lima Peru, there is always something to offer; so take the time to visit this cosmopolitan city, which is a great place to start your once in a lifetime Peruvian holiday.